Introduction to High Availability

 Fencing also has a role to play in the event that a clustered service cannot be stopped.
 In this case, the cluster uses fencing to force the whole node offline, thereby making it safe to start the service

-Fencing is also known as STONITH, an acronym for “Shoot The Other Node In The Head”, since the most popular form of fencing is cutting a host’s power.
+elsewhere.
+The most popular example of fencing is cutting a host’s power.

 Active countermeasure taken by a functioning host to isolate a misbehaving (usually dead) host from shared data.